mb0/xelf-old/DESIGN.md

 Instead we need a way to check and infer types within the same resolution context and process.
 It should be flexible enough to cover functions or references and help form expression infer their types.
-Luckily we already have type reference that we can use as type variables, explicit infer type that can act as a poly type behind the scenes, a context to stash intermediate results and an environment to look it all up.
+Luckily we already have type references, that we can use as type variables, the infer type, that can act as a poly type behind the scenes, a context to stash intermediate results and an environment to look it all up.
 Using function signatures and implementing type resolution in all form resolvers potentially provides use with all the types we need.

-We might want to pass a type hint to resolvers, so resolvers can take it into consideration when inferring types and encapsulate their type resolution.
+We pass a type hint to resolvers, so it can be considered when inferring types and encapsulate their type resolution.
 The other option would be to handle type checking and inference at the call site, but this would limit what resolvers could infer.

+The type hint is interpreted differently than normal types and should work the same way as types in form parameters.
+This is done to make hints more expressive for the common cases.
+Type hints can be transformed into a corresponding poly type.
+If type hint should explicitly represent the void, any or a base type it can be expressed as poly type with the hint as only option.

+Void indicates a lack of type expectations and means the resolver can disregard the hint completely.
+The any type indicates a common literal type excluding the special typ, func and form types.
+The base types represents the type itself as well as all its specific types.